Sree0127/EVs_capstone/README.md

-# Electric Vehicle Analysis Project
+# Exploratory Data Analysis of Electric Vehicles in Washington State

 Motivation